yerkekz/statstudio/README.md

 # statstudio
-This is a place to study and practice statistics in using R
+This is a place for studying and practicing statistics using R